Project Management: Overcoming Resistance to Change

 Fear of losing power—or even the loss of a job

 Like so many other issues, this is typically the result of poor communication.
 When the stakes seem to be high, and where there is a lack of information, people begin speculating—usually in a very negative way.
 Restructuring and outsourcing are among the many realities that continue to chip away at the notion of job security today.
 This escalates the fear, uncertainty and rampant spread of unsubstantiated rumors.

-Project leaders need to be top-notch communicators, laying out the changes on the front end of a project and relaying as much information as possible to offset the impact of resistance.
+Leaders in charge of project management need to be top-notch communicators, laying out the changes on the front end of a project and relaying as much information as possible to offset the impact of resistance.

 - Share knowledge.
 This simple step has a significant impact on overcoming resistance to change and driving project success.

 - Empower people by showing them how the new system or methodology will, in turn, empower them and enhance their effectiveness or give them more control over the quality of their work.